GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/02.611-620/09.One-Foundation/docs.md

 ---
+title: |
-title: 619.
-One Foundation
+    619. One Foundation - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 619.
+One Foundation.
+The Church has one foundation, 'Tis Jesus Christ her Lord; She is His new creation, By water and the word; From heav'n He came and sought her To be His holy bride, With His own blood He bo't her, And for her life He died.
+    keywords:  |
-    keywords: Christ in Song, One Foundation, The Church has one foundation,
+        Christ in Song, adventhymnals, advent hymnals, One Foundation, The Church has one foundation.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 619. ONE FOUNDATION
+####  Christ in Song,

 ```txt
 1.